gornskew/lisply-mcp/BACKEND-REQS.md

 - **HTTP Mode**: Structured communication with separate result and stdout fields
 - **Stdio Mode**: Direct REPL-like experience with raw output formatting and debugger support

+Note: the mode parameter is handled by the `./scripts/mcp-wrapper.js` in this layer and affects how it communicates with the backend; the backends themselves are not aware of this mode parameter.

 ### 4. HTTPS Support